Installation

 The following safety features have been built into the FlushRobot:

 The FlushRobot senses the voltage on the output terminal of the Fill pump.
 If it senses an uncommanded voltage for longer than the time to fill the bowl to the configured maximum bowl level, it will start the drain pump, empty the bowl, and repeat this process as long as the Fill pump keeps running.
 This feature protects against manual overfilling, as well as electrical failures (short circuits to the fill pump) that could result in flooding the boat.
 This protection disregards the low battery voltage protection, as keeping the boat afloat is more important than keeping the battery healthy.
-The FlushRobot will keep working until the battery level drops below 5V, at which point the fill pump will soon stop producing any output.
+The FlushRobot will keep working until the battery level drops below 5V, at which point the fill pump will soon stop producing any output if not already done so.

 The FlushRobot has a microcontroller with a built in watchdog.
 If a certain software point is not triggered every 4 seconds, the microprocessor will reset automatically.
 The most likely culprit would be a lightning strike on or very close to the boat, sending the processor into an undetermined loop.
 By automatically resetting the processor the FlushRobot will re-enter a safe state with all pumps powered down.

 The FlushRobot measures the current to the drain pump.
 If the current is far below the current measured during the setup, it will assume that the connection to the drain pump is broken and it will enter the error mode.
-If the current is much more than recorded during the setup, it will assume that the drain pump has seized, is blocked, or has short circuited, and in these cases it will also enter the error mode.
+If the current is much higher than recorded during the setup, it will assume that the drain pump has seized, is blocked, or has short circuited, and in these cases it will also enter the error mode.

-Any switch in the fill pump system, including the internal fill pump switch of the FlushRobot, can fail into the "on"-state, for example after a catastrophic lightning strike or water ingress in the circuit, and result in a runway fill pump.
+Any switch in the fill pump system, including the internal fill pump switch of the FlushRobot, can fail into the "on"-state, for example after a catastrophic lightning strike or water ingress in the circuit, and result in a runaway fill pump.
 This means that the FlushRobot, like any additional circuitry, forms an additional risk.
 Then again, the FlushRobot protects against flooding by sensing that something is wrong and it will activate the drain pump in response.
 It so not only guards against its own switch failing but also against the failure of the mechanical switch of the original control panel.
 In the end, it can be argued that the FlushRobot is a nett safety enhancement, but it is up to the user to weigh the risks.
 Catastrophic events like (but not limited to) voltage excursions, lightning strikes and water ingress can have unpredictable results including failures of the built in safety systems.

 Regardless of FlushRobot, a live sea water pump circuit and open sea cocks always pose a risk if the boat is left unattended.
 We recommend the good practice to pull the associated circuit breaker and/or close the sea cock if you leave the boat.
 After an electrical "event", such as a (nearby) lightning strike, always check that no pumps are runaway.